carbon-design-system/carbon-angular-starter/README.md

 ```

 ## Development server
-Run `ng serve` for a dev server.
+Run `npm run start` or `ng serve` for a dev server.
 Navigate to [http://localhost:4200/](http://localhost:4200/).
 The app will automatically reload if you change any of the source files.

 ## How to use components